apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

 ## Adding Cleaver to your Xcode project (CordovaLib sub-project)

-1. Download and extract the Cordova source to a permanent folder location on your hard drive, for example to `~/Documents/Cordova`.
+1. Download and extract the Cordova source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova`.

 2. Quit Xcode if it is running.

 3. Using Terminal.app, navigate to the directory where you put the downloaded source above.

-4. Copy the `config.xml` file into your project folder on disk (see the Prerequisites above).
+4. Copy the `config.xml` file into your project directory on disk (see the Prerequisites above).

 5. Drag and drop the `config.xml` file into the Project Navigator of Xcode.

 6. Choose the __Create groups for any added folders__ radio button and press __Finish__.

-7. Drag and drop the `CordovaLib.xcodeproj` file into the Project Navigator of Xcode (from the permanent folder location above, and it should be in the `CordovaLib` subdirectory).
+7. Drag and drop the `CordovaLib.xcodeproj` file into the Project Navigator of Xcode (from the permanent directory location above, and it should be in the `CordovaLib` subdirectory).

 8. Select `CordovaLib.xcodeproj` in the Project Navigator.